miriamsemmar/Capstone/README.md

 ## Results

+### Baseline Model

+We began our modelling process using a densely connected network as our baseline model.
+This model performed poorly, with an accuracy around 3% across both the testing and training sets as well as demonstrating significant overfitting.

 ## Conclusions & Next Steps

 The best model generated is Model 4 from our last notebook - the original dropout regularization model.
 The accuracy of this model was 55% for our training data and 53% for our test data.
 Loss was roughly 1.8 for both groups.